vscode-restructuredtext/vscode-restructuredtext/README.md

 files that we include with releases of this project.

 ## Acknowledgements

 ### Logo

 The project logo comes from [Legendora Icon](http://raindropmemory.deviantart.com/art/Legendora-Icon-Set-118999011) by [Teekatas Suwannakrua](http://raindropmemory.deviantart.com/).

 ### Linter

 The linter support is based on [Cody Hoover's ruby-linter](https://marketplace.visualstudio.com/items?itemName=hoovercj.ruby-linter).
-Either rstcheck or doc8 can be used as default linter.
+Linters like rstcheck/doc8/rst-lint can be used side by side.